N-Khalid/Group_4/README.md

 ###  Model Choice

 The model we decided to use is a multiple linear regression model.
-We decided to go with a supervised machine learning model because we are trying to predict a known dependent variable (sale price) with various independent variables that can all effect the sale price (lot size, type of road access to the property, year built, heating, central air, full bath, half bath, bedrooms, total rooms and garage size)
+We decided to go with a supervised machine learning model because we are trying to predict a known dependent variable (sale price) with various independent variables that can all effect the sale price (lot size, type of road access to the property, year built, heating, central air, full bath, half bath, bedrooms, total rooms and garage size).
+When drafting our model, we did not change the type of model we decided on between segments 2 and 3.

 ![Multiple_Linear_Regression.png](https://github.com/N-Khalid/Predicting-Home-Prices/blob/Simran---Square-1/Multiple_Linear_Regression.png)